harlan-zw/nuxt-skew-protection/ARCHITECTURE.md

 - When new version detected:
   1. Gets list of loaded modules from service worker
   2. Extracts deletedChunks from builds/latest.json manifest
+  3. Collects all passed release IDs
-  3. Checks if any loaded modules are in deletedChunks
+  4. Checks if any loaded modules are in deletedChunks
-  4. If yes, fires `skew-protection:module-invalidated` hook
+  5. If yes, fires `skew-protection:chunks-outdated` hook

 **Why this matters:**
 - Only notifies users when their *current session* is affected